Features#

 Single-binary bootstrapper#

-cx is a single ~17 MB static binary written in Rust.
+cx is a single static binary (7-11 MB depending on platform) written in Rust.
 It requires no Python, no installer framework, and no shell modifications.
 Download it, run it, and you have a working conda installation.

 Compile-time lockfile#